Scroll to top

 Wednesday, Social Sciences

-Ancient Mediterranean archeology, linguistics, and politics.
+Ancient archeology, linguistics, and politics.
 Lecture and seminar, with attention to assigned above, Thucydides, History of the Peloponnesian War (400s BC), along with associated artifacts and sites.

 Thursday, Natural Sciences